bbellify/bbellify/README.md

 - ⚡ Fun fact: ...
 -->

+# Brian B

-# Web developer building tools for sovereignty
+I'm a web developer building tools for sovereignty.

 ## 🔭 I’m currently working on ...
   - <a href='https://www.sucsandsched.netlify.app'>sucs and sched</a>, a running club web app